-Overall, claims have developed favourably during 2013.
-Losses to date on the 2013 underwriting, including the floods in Europe and Calgary, have been within our catastrophe margin.
-In keeping with our reserving philosophy, we will not start to review catastrophe margins on the 2013 underwriting year until mid 2014.
+The level of insured losses incurred due to natural catastrophe activity in 2014 was significantly below the 10 year average.
+Losses incurred to date on the 2014 underwriting year have been within our catastrophe margin and, in keeping with our reserving philosophy, we will not start to review catastrophe margins on the 2014 underwriting year until mid 2015.